 Scientists don’t know what it is, and can’t explain why it is so stable.

 Even more interesting is the size of the molecules.
 Keep in mind that microbes break down organic mater into smaller and smaller molecules.
-Why is that at the end of such a process we have very large molecules?
+Why is it then that at the end of such a process we have very large molecules?
 These molecules did not exist in the plants when the process started.
 This means that they either formed on their own – which would be rare in nature, or they are created by some biological process which is completely unknown.

 No one has been able to explain why and how the large molecules are created.